SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Thank you, Rarity," Fluttershy said.

-After a few seconds of silence Rarity asked, "What made you realize you liked her more than a friend?
+After a few seconds of silence, Rarity asked, "What made you realize you liked her more than a friend?
 If you don't mind sharing, of course."

 Fluttershy said after a few seconds, "I feel safest around her.
 She is always there for me and does things for me even when I know she doesn't want to.

 "We have been close friends since childhood, I feel a closeness to her that's hard to explain.
 When she puts her wing around me, I can barely keep it in, my heart just flutters…

 "Don't get me started on her looks, she's so pretty.
 How does she look so cool and beautiful at the same time?
-How am I suppose to get her attention?
+How am I supposed to get her attention?
 Oh, I want to kiss her so much…"

 Fluttershy realized she was rambling, she stopped speaking and turned to Rarity.